 All entering doctoral students are required to take a Diagnostic Entrance Examination consisting of three parts: music theory, music history, and expository writing.
-The purposes of this examination are (1) to determine if the student has foundation-level deficiencies that need to be addressed in order for him/her to be successful in doctoral-level courses, on the qualifying examinations and on the comprehensive examinations; and (2) to provide information that will guide the student and his/her adviser in selecting useful and appropriate academic courses.
+The purposes of this examination are (1) to determine if the student has foundation-level deficiencies that need to be addressed in order for him/her to be successful in doctoral-level courses, on the qualifying examinations and on the comprehensive examinations; and (2) to provide information that will guide the student and his/ her adviser in selecting useful and appropriate academic courses.

 Students who fail either or both of the theory and history sections of the diagnostic examination will be required to enroll in the appropriate review courses (MUS 620 and/or MUS 630) during their first semester of full-time study.
 Exceptions to this requirement may be granted for the spring semester only and will be considered on a case-by-case basis.
 Students are required to earn a grade of "B" or better in that/those course(s).
 Students who fail either the theory or history sections (or both) and intend to pursue graduate study part time must complete the appropriate review course(s) before completing 12 credit hours.
-In some instances a student may be required to enroll in one or more appropriate undergraduate courses.
-Credits earned in these courses (both the review courses and any required undergraduate course) are not counted toward the doctoral degree.
+In some instances a student may be required to enroll in one or more appropriate undergraduate course) are not counted toward the doctoral degree.